 Quality assurance engineer

 The process of testing starts with requirements analysis.
 Based on them, QA engineers draw up a testing plan.
 After the development has started, developers send each version of the product to QA engineers.
-In turn, they check whether it corresponds to technical requirements and specific demands of a customer (if any) by using automation tests and other methods.
+In turn, they check whether it corresponds to technical requirements and specific demands of a customer (if any) by using automated and manual testing methods.

 It's worth mentioning that testers also deal with the interface.
 They check size, fonts, colors and other elements for compliance with the requirements.
 QA engineers can also report designers if they find a usability issue and suggest them a solution.